BasuShaon/DIA-MS-tools/README.md

 ## Description

-Data-driven pipeline to build complete proteomes with reduced batch effects using precursor fragment intensities detected by data-independent-acquisition mass-spectrometry (DIA-MS).
-Resulting abundance follows a normal probability distribution.
+Object-oriented, data-driven pipeline to construct complete proteomes with reduced batch effects using precursor fragment intensities detected by data-independent-acquisition mass-spectrometry (DIA-MS).

-Tested on 1000, 2000, and 5000 sample drug screens so far (subjected to DIA-MS [dia-PASEF & scanning SWATH modes] and DIA-NN) - more samples (1000+) & fragments (500000+) the better.
+Tested on 1000, 2000, and 5000 sample drug screens so far (subjected to DIA-MS [dia-PASEF & scanning SWATH modes]) - more samples (1000+) & fragments (500000+) the better.

 Modules include QC, filtration, imputation, batch correction, and a wrapper for maxLFQ algorithm.